 - Or Jane Austen (1811 AD)?
 “It is a truth universally acknowledged….”

 - Maybe even King James (1611 AD)?
 “I am sore distressed….”

 So, once everybody got settled in the DeLorean, we switched on the flux capacitor and sent the DeLorean back.

-I popped the hatch and stepped out into 850 BC,2BCE for my agnostic friends but even before I tapped Elijah on the shoulder, I heard everyone speaking the language of the day — not English, but Hebrew.
+We popped the hatch and stepped out into 850 BC,1BCE for my agnostic friends but even before we tapped Elijah on the shoulder, we heard everyone speaking the language of the day — not English, but Hebrew.

-So, I tell this story in the language of our day — not Hebrew, but English.
+So, this story is in the language of our day — not Hebrew, but English.
 I think Miss Potter, Ms. Austen, and the king will understand.